Home

 • In-app transactions such as ride shares, coffee, food services, and more

-As the technology becomes more commonplace, users can expect more and more vendors to accept digital payments.
+As the technology becomes more commonplace, users can expect more and more vendors to accept digital wallet payments.

-How consumers use digital wallets?
+How do consumers use digital wallets?

 Digital wallets can be used for several purposes: